pierrepeterlongo/kmers_ebame-9/README.md

 </p>
 </details>

 ## Chapter 3.
-Find matches between sequences.
+Find matches between sequences using _back to sequences_

 Up to now we "only" found matches between a query and a set of sequences (here unitigs, but it can be genes, reads, ...).
 Once we have identified a target for a query one may want to go further and find back to which sequences the query is similar.